k8s-community/cluster-deploy/README.md

 Specify full path of your unique service account credentials file.
 Details on generating this can be found at [https://docs.ansible.com](https://docs.ansible.com/ansible/guide_gce.html#credentials).
-You can download json credentials according to the [procedure](https://support.google.com/cloud/answer/6158849?hl=en&ref_topic=6262490#serviceaccounts)
+You can download json credentials according to the [procedure](https://support.google.com/cloud/answer/6158849?hl=en&ref_topic=6262490#serviceaccounts).

 ```yaml
 gce_credentials_file: 'gcloud.json'
 ```

-Specify your project ID which one used from your GCP account
+Specify your project ID which one used from your GCP account.

 ```yaml
 gce_project_id: my-project-id